-Seventy-five percent of adults over the age of 50 say they’d rather stay home as they age rather than move to a support-care type facility.
+Seventy-five percent of adults over the age of 50 say they want to stay home as they age rather than move to a support-care facility.
 A few years ago, this would have been challenging as rides, meals, and other services could be difficult to obtain.
 Now, technology allows these older adults to stay home and connected, making aging in place possible.

 1. Nutrition Tracking